coverclock/com-diag-hazer/README.md

 functionality works as described (even though this may break workarounds in applications).

+The major and minor numbers are incorporated into the name of the shared object (dynamic link library) produced by the build.

 The vintage is the date and time of the most recent build in UTC and expressed in ISO8601 format.